eduP2P/common/test_suite/README.md

 process for the two least restrictive NAT combinations in the above table where a direct connection could not be established:

-1.  **One peer behind an EIM-ADPF NAT, and the other behind an ADM-ADF NAT.**
+1.  **One peer behind an EIM-APDF NAT, and the other behind an ADM-ADF NAT.**

     The UDP hole punching between the peers in this NAT scenario is